Oesterlund/GraFT/README.md

 ```
 Remember to change the parameters according to your image data.

+## Versions this code has been tested on
+This code has been tested and run on ubuntu 22.04 as well as macOS Ventura.
+To install this on your own computer I recomend setting up a new Python environment for the dependencies, which should not take more than 10 min.
+Runing the full example script run.py in the folder GraFT/GraFT/ takes less than 5 mins on ubuntu 22.04.

 ## Real data
-In the folder Article/ image data from the article is placed together with code used for data generation and data processing.
+On the data page Zenodo (DOI: 10.5281/zenodo.10476058) you can find the raw image-data used for data generation and data processing.
 The data consists time-series data of Arabidopsis Thaliana, specifically:
 - etiolated seedlings, imaged at three different locations along the stem
 - seedlings treated with Latrunculin B etiolated and light-grown
 - seedlings treated with virulence factors; DSF and flg22
-In this folder you can also find the scripts used fort data generation and processing.
-If you want to use them, remember to change the folder names accordingly.
+In the folder GraFT/Article/code/ you can find the scripts used fort data generation and processing.
+If you want to use them, remember to change path and file names accordingly.

 # References
 The article for this algorithm is yet to be published.
 The article will be here to cite when it is out.
-If you used this work, please remember to cite it.
+If you used this work, or found it helpful for your own work, please remember to cite it.

 # Licence
 This project is licensed under the terms of the MIT license.